godotengine/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 On top of acting like nodes, scenes have the following characteristics:

-1. They always have one root node, like the "Character" in our example.
+1. They always have one root node, like the "Player" in our example.
 2. You can save them to your local drive and load them later.
 3. You can create as many instances of a scene as you'd like.
 You could have five or ten characters in your game, created from your Character scene.